python-jsonschema/jsonschema/docs/errors.rst

         mixture of errors from different validation attempts (i.e. from different instances or schemas), since it won't produce sensical output.
+    :argument callable key: the key to use when sorting errors.
+See :func:`by_relevance` for more details (the default is to sort with the defaults of that function).
     :returns: the best matching error, or ``None`` if the iterable was empty

     .. note::

         This function is a heuristic.
 Its return value may change for a given set of inputs from version to version if better heuristics are added.

+.. autofunction:: best_match